 6.2.
 Protein

 Protein is very important for growth, body building and repairing maintenance in living beings including humans.
-Proteins are complex biopolymers that are composed of a series of amino acids which includes twenty two amino acids.
+Proteins are complex biopolymers that are composed of a series of amino acids which includes twenty-two amino acids.
 Among these the most essential amino acids are isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 Digestibility of protein in extruded is higher than without extruded products.
 This is probably be due to denaturation of proteins and inactivation of antinutritional factors that impair digestion.
 The nutritional value in vegetable protein is typically increased by mild extrusion conditions, owing to an increase in digestibility (Colonna et al., 1989; Areas, 1992).
 An advantage of extrusion processing technology is the demolition of antinutritional parts, particularly trypsin inhibitors, haemagglutinins, tannins and phytates, which restrain protein digestibility (Armour et al., 1998).
 The effect of process variables on protein digestibility very significantly and the findings are summarised in Table 2.

 Table 2 Protein digestibility changes with process variables during extrusion cooking